limey-bean/Bullhead_2025/Nuclear_DNA_Processing_and_Data_Analysis/Count_tissue_specific_variants_6HF_TN_pairs.md

 library(tidyverse)
 ```

-## Load data and modify header depeding of how the data were generated
+## Load data and modify header depeding of how the data were generated - remove LF samples

 ```{r}